atakanihtiyar/AlgoTrader/README.md

 # AlgoTrader

-This repo a algorithmic trading bot study.
+This repo is a algorithmic trading bot study.